Druid Crafting Guide

 - Spreading Plague - Priority = MEDIUM: Spreading Plague is a great defensive tool that helps make up for the lack of Druid board clears available.
 It is a great fit in most Druid decks.

 - Druid of the Swarm - Priority = LOW: Druid of the Swarm is a great card for aggressive Druid decks.
 The Taunt option provides a huge amount of Health for a 2-Mana minion and the low Attack value can be negated using various buff effects.

-- Ultimate Infestation - Priority = HIGH: Ultimate Infestation is an extremely powerful card that provides a mix of healing tempo and card draw.
+- Ultimate Infestation - Priority = TOP: Ultimate Infestation is an extremely powerful card that provides a mix of survivability, tempo and card draw.
 It is only excluded from the most aggressive Druid decks.

-- Branching Paths - Priority = LOW: Branching Paths is a flexible card that can choose between healing, card draw, and minion buffs.
+- Branching Paths - Priority = HIGH: Branching Paths is a flexible card that can choose between Armor, card draw, and minion buffs.
 This makes it a reasonable fit for almost any Druid deck.

 - Living Mana - Priority = LOW: Living Mana is an essential card for aggressive Druid decks, providing a cheap method to flood the board when low on cards.

-- Malfurion the Pestilent - Priority = HIGH: This is an excellent card for slower Druid decks.
+- Malfurion the Pestilent - Priority = TOP: This is an excellent card for slower Druid decks.
 The initial Armor and minions from the card provide a great defense against aggressive opponents and the upgraded Hero Power makes it much more suitable for aggressive or defensive plays as required.

 2. Neutral Cards

 In this section, we list neutral cards that are always good to craft if you are playing Druid.
 Note that many of these cards will be usable in a wide range of decks across multiple classes.
 This means that crafting these cards over class specific ones is often a good idea if you plan to play a range of classes.

-- Fire Fly - Priority = LOW: Fire Fly is an excellent card for aggressive Druid decks, providing multiple minions to help flood the board to synergise with cards such as Mark of the Lotus and Savage Roar.
+- Fire Fly - Priority = LOW: Fire Fly is an excellent card for aggressive Druid decks, providing multiple minions to help flood the board to synergise with cards such as Power of the Wild and Savage Roar.